parsatempleowl-parsatempleuniversity/CashierCustomerSalesProgram/README.md

 - Step 3: Download the following files: junit4.11.jar, hamcrest-core-1.2.1.jar, and mockito-all-2.0.2-beta.jar
 - Step 4: Clone into this repository
 - Step 5: Open IntelliJ IDEA and create a new project and call it MockTest1 and click Finish (accept defaults for the first two steps)
+  - Will change the name of the project to CashierCustomerSalesProgram after I started working on it for a bit of time
   - Step 1: Click on File
   - Step 2: Click on Project Structure
   - Step 3: Click on Modules